Praetorian Guard: Service in the Praetorian Guard

-Only a few soldiers could attain the rank of Principalis; however those that did, during the course of their service, were designated Evocati Augusti by the emperor.
+Only a few soldiers could attain the rank of Principalis; however those who did, during the course of their service, were designated Evocati Augusti by the emperor.
 This designation allowed them to be promoted to technical administrative posts, or instructors in Rome, or to a century in a legion, and accordingly extend their career.
 Certain principalis could at the end of their career be promoted to Centurion in the Guard; this would be the peak of his career.
 Anyone ambitious for further promotion would need to transfer to a legion.

 The Military tribunes (Tribuni Militum) at the head of the cohorts were Roman cavalrymen.
 In contrast to many superior cadres of the Army, who originated from the Equestrian Order, these tribunes started their career in the ranks of the Guard and were promoted from the ranks in the hierarchy.
 Next after becoming Centurions, they had to serve for a period of one year as superior centurions in one or several legions before achieving the status of Primus pilus (the highest ranked Centurion in a legion).
 Upon return to Rome, they occupied successively the positions of Tribunes of the Vigiles, Tribune of the Urban Cohort and finally Tribune of the Guard.

 Other leading paths towards the tribunate were possible, including service entirely made in the legions, attaining the rank of Primus pilus before departing to Rome.
 Nevertheless, all tribunes were combat veterans with extensive military experience.
 Each tribune served in Rome for one year, following which, a certain number of the men would retire.

 A few of them, ranking placement at the top of the hierarchy, could obtain a second term as Primus Pilus and advance towards the superior echelons of the equestrian career, possibly becoming the Praetorian prefect.

 The majority of the prefects, however, were ordinary men of the equestrian rank by birth.
 The men who attained the command of the Guard following year 2 BC were equites with an elevated seniority, classifying right behind the prefect of Egypt.
 Starting from Vespasian, whose son, Titus was himself a Praetorian prefect, they were ranked first.